 In terms of portfolio positioning, we have an attractive mix of secular and cyclical growth holdings with strong earnings.
-By sector, industrials are our largest absolute weight, followed by healthcare, technology, and consumer discretionary.
+By sector, industrials are our largest absolute weight, followed by technology, healthcare, and consumer discretionary.
 On a relative basis, the strategy is overweight industrials, consumer staples, energy, and technology.
-The strategy is underweight healthcare, financials and materials.
+The strategy is underweight healthcare, consumer discretionary, financials and materials.